 Education offerings, including technology education like Office 365, are part of what we do and continue to do

 To summarize this write-up, I wanted to remind myself what matters to me professionally and what I want to focus on.
-I will continue working on educating professionals and hopefully influence people to ongoing education.
-That is one of the reasons why TELLUS also represents Storyals which is based on a modern educational approach (story-based) and helps office and frontline workers use Office 365.
+I will continue working on educating professionals and hopefully influence people to continue their education.
+That is one of the reasons why TELLUS also represents Storyals, which is based on a modern educational approach (story-based) and helps office and frontline workers use Office 365.
 I am excited about this year and will hold myself accountable for my work and the topics I want to learn more about.
 For example, one of my 2023 objectives is to share the literature I find interesting and worth checking out.

 Don't let the organization lessen your value as a professional.
 Ensure you have a continuous learning mode in your professional life

 Have you stopped and reflected on whether you are on the right track with your professional life and whether you are maintaining your value to the marketplace?
 Don’t let the organization you are working with diminish your professional value.
-Instead, make smart choices, as that is the only way you wake up every morning excited to get going.
+Instead, make smart choices; that is the only way you wake up every morning excited to get going.